tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/employee_login.rst

 Log in with employee
 ====================

-With Odoo *Point of Sale*, you can manage multiple cashiers.
+With CoquiAPPs *Point of Sale*, you can manage multiple cashiers.
 This feature allows you to keep track of who is working, when and how much each cashier made for that session.

-There are three ways to switch cashiers in Odoo: by *selecting the cashier*, by *entering a PIN code* or by *scanning a barcode*.
+There are three ways to switch cashiers in CoquiAPPs: by *selecting the cashier*, by *entering a PIN code* or by *scanning a barcode*.

 .. note::